Hot Wells (San Antonio, Texas): Hot Wells Conservancy

 In 2013, the Hot Wells Conservancy was established by Lifshutz with Cindy Taylor, a former president of the South San Antonio Chamber of Commerce, as its charter executive director.
 The nonprofit exists to raise funds for the park, to connect the park with the community, the city and the county by fostering tourism to the site.
 Among its recurring events are Reels at the Ruin which projects silent movies onto the side of the Hot Wells Hotel ruins in homage to Hot Wells' Hollywood connections, and the Hot Wells Harvest Feast.
 The Hot Wells Harvest Feast was created for the Conservancy in 2013 by San Antonio artist Justin Parr, owner of the Flight Gallery in the Blue Star Arts Complex and caretaker of Hot Wells since Lifshutz took ownership of the property.
 First a multi-course dinner using foods grown on site, the Feast now aims to contribute to San Antonio's cosmopolitan culinary heritage.
 Parr says, “In the same way that Artpace brings international artists to San Antonio and exposes them to the local community, we want to do that with the culinary scene."

-Popular Culture
+Popular culture

-Sarah Bird's Texas Quartet Book 3, The Mommy Club (Ballantine Books, 2003; first published 1991) has pages describing the rundown character of late-1980s Hot Wells Hotel ruins and remaining trailer park residents.
+Sarah Bird's Texas Quartet Book 3, The Mommy Club (Ballantine Books, 2003; first published 1991), has pages describing the rundown character of late-1980s Hot Wells Hotel ruins and remaining trailer park residents.

 Poet Naomi Shihab Nye produced a short promotional film with her son about Hot Wells.

 Portions of the film, "Rolling Thunder" (1977), were reportedly filmed at Hot Wells.

-The Immortal Alamo, also known as Fall of the Alamo, a ten minutes long silent movie produced by the Star Film Company, was shot in the vicinity of Hot Wells with around one hundred Peacock Military Academy cadets as extras.
-It was released on May 25, 1911 making it the earliest filmic portrayal of the 1836 battle.
+The Immortal Alamo, also known as Fall of the Alamo, a ten-minute silent movie produced by the Star Film Company, was shot in the vicinity of Hot Wells with around one hundred Peacock Military Academy cadets as extras.
+It was released on May 25, 1911, making it the earliest filmic portrayal of the 1836 battle.